PurpleSec/CrossPost/crosspost/README.md

 your password or enabled 2-factor _(When BlueSky can do that finally)_ and can be revoked if needed.

+## Building

+Building CrossPost requires running the `build.sh` binary in this directory.
+This will build and UPX pack (if `upx` is installed) the resulting binary.
+By default, if no arguments are specified, it will build it in the `bin` directory in the local `crosspost` directory.
+Specifying a path as the first argument will build and place the binary at the specified path.

 ## Configuration

 Copy a version of the `Example Configuration` below and fill in the values you got from the instructions above.

-Make sure to install the python requirements for CrossPost by using the `pip install -r requirements.txt` while in the CrossPost directory.

-Now all you have to do is run it using the `crosspost.py <config_file>` (the "<config_file>" value should be replaced with the path to the config file you created).
+Now all you have to do is run it using the `./crosspost -f <config_file>` (the "<config_file>" value should be replaced with the path to the config file you created).